benjaminalbertson/My-Website/README.md

 # My-Website
-Website about me for CSCI 313
+Website that tells you about some of my interests and hobbies.